 Most New Jersey municipalities require alarm system registration.
 Failure to register can result in fines and loss of police/fire response.
 Always check with your local police department before installation.

-Here are typical permit requirements in Mercer County and surrounding areas:
+Here are typical permit requirements in our Mercer County NJ service area:

 Trenton, NJ